ThiagoMorano/tasks-starter-postgres-express-react/README.md

 ### `GET /post-summaries/`: Get a summary of all posts
 This endpoint returns a list with names of all Posts and how often they have been used.
 No input data is required.
-The output is provided in an array with each object having the structure described below:
+The output is provided in an array with each object having the structure described below and ordered by title:
 ```
 let summary = {
     title: String,